I strive to provide helpful information, including smart and fun methods for solving everyday problems.

 - Pepperjack cheese

-Drain the Rotel tomatoes.
+- Drain the Rotel tomatoes.
 Add tomatoes to onions.
-Cook several minutes or until remaining liquid evaporates.
+Cook for several minutes or until the remaining liquid evaporates.

-If shrimp was previously frozen and is now thawed, drain any liquid from the package.
-Add lime juice and shrimp to the onions and tomatoes in the saute pan and cook over medium heat, stirring occasionally, until shrimp is pink.
+- If the shrimp was previously frozen and is now thawed, drain any liquid from the package.
+Add lime juice and shrimp to the onions and tomatoes in the saute pan and cook over medium heat, stirring occasionally, until the shrimp is pink.
 Stir in chopped cilantro just before serving.

-While shrimp is cooking, place 4 corn tortillas in a single layer on a nonstick griddle or shallow pan.
-Place a slice of pepperjack cheese, about one inch by four inches, across the middle of each tortilla.
-Turn the heat on medium and allow the cheese to melt.
-I like to leave the tortillas on the griddle several minutes, to let them crisp up a bit.
-They are still soft enough to fold into tacos, but have a slight crunch around the edges.
+- While the shrimp is cooking, place 4 corn tortillas in a single layer on a nonstick griddle or shallow pan.
+Place a slice of pepper jack cheese, about one inch by four inches, across the middle of each tortilla.
+Turn the heat to medium and allow the cheese to melt.
+I like to leave the tortillas on the griddle for several minutes, to let them crisp up a bit.
+They are still soft enough to fold into tacos but have a slight crunch around the edges.
 You may prefer yours softer.
-The longer you leave them on the griddle, the more crispness they'll take on.
+The longer you leave them on the griddle, the more crispiness they'll take on.

 - Fill each tortilla with a spoonful or two of the shrimp mixture.
 Top with salsa and guacamole, if desired.
 Fold over and enjoy.
 While my family is eating round one of the tortillas, I throw round two on the griddle so that the cheese can be melting and they have another hot, fresh tortilla ready to fill by the time they've finished taco number one.

 - These are great with Mexican rice, black beans, and sliced cantaloupe on the side.